vdvorak/vitekdvorak.github.io/_posts/2021-10-15-learning-teaching-programming.md

+---
+layout: post
+title: Learning And Teaching programming
+date: 2021-04-03 00:00:00 +0000
+tags: programming,University
+---

-# Learning VS teaching programming
+# Learning and teaching programming

 ## Learning
   ⚠️ **LEARN ON YOUR SELF**